-I then needed to look for the parking / loading area of jeepneys with a ”Camp 6″ route.
-I thought Burnham Park would be a good place to start since it’s were many of Public transportation within Baguio and Benguet can be found.
+I then needed to look for the parking / loading area of jeepneys with a “Camp 6” route.
+I thought the area around Burnham Park would be a good place to start since it was where many jeepneys within Baguio and Benguet can be found.

 A bunch of locals pointed me to a Jollibee branch nearby.
-I actually forgot the exact location of the jeepney stop now.
-All I can remember is that the “Camp 6″ jeepneys could be found behind a Jollibee branch.
-I can’t say for sure but I think the place was along T. Claudio Street cor Harrison Road.
+I forgot the exact location of the jeepney stop now.
+All I can remember is that the “Camp 6” jeepneys should be found behind a Jollibee branch.
+I can’t say for sure, but I think the place was along T. Claudio Street corner Harrison Road.

-It took around 30 minutes to wait for the jeepney to fill up and another 20 minutes going to the Lion’s Head (P16.50 fare).
+It took around 30 minutes to wait for the jeepney to fill up and another 20 minutes to get to the Lion’s Head (P16.50 fare).

 Baguio Lion’s Head

-The Lion’s Head along Kennon Road City was a project of the Lions Club Int. – Baguio Chapter.
+The Lion’s Head along Kennon Road City was a project of the Lions Club International – Baguio Chapter.
 It was finished in 1971 with the goal of developing an imposing landmark for Baguio.

-The Lion’s Head monument is actually located in Tuba, Benguet.
+The Lion’s Head monument was actually located in Tuba, Benguet.

 Baguio Kennon Road

-Kennon Road and the Lion’s Head has been such a famous landmark of Baguio I thought it would be a shame to skip it.
+Kennon Road and the Lion’s Head has always been famous landmark of Baguio.
+I thought it would be a shame to skip it.

-Even though I wasn’t traveling on a private car, I was happy that I got to take souvenir photos with the Lion’s Head.
-It’s a very touristy thing to do but the views of Kennon Road was also worth this short side trip.
+Even though I wasn’t traveling on a private car, I was happy that I got to take souvenir photos at the Lion’s Head.
+It was a very touristy thing to do but the views of Kennon Road was also worth my short side trip.

-I waited a long time for a jeepney headed back to Baguio City Proper.
-There was only one jeepney passed by the Lion’s head monument every 20 to 30 minutes.
+I waited for a long time before chancing upon a jeepney headed back to Baguio City Proper.
+There was only one jeepney, which passed by the Lion’s head monument every 20 to 30 minutes.